sangramsinghg/portfolio_diversifier/README.md

 Historical analysis shows that tlt is the best diversifier performing better than shy and providing more downside protections than shy.
 Portfolio consisting of 80% S&P 500 and 20% tlt performs better than the S&P 500

-## Forecasting for a 20% tlt 48% spy 32% ier portfolio using Monte Carlo -
+## Forecasting for a 20% tlt (best diversifier from historical analysis) 48% spy 32% ier portfolio using Monte Carlo -
 ![Forecasting 20% tlt 48% spy 32% ier](Images/forecasting_of_a_20_tlt_48_spy_32_ier_portfolio_using_monte_carlo.png)

 * count        - 500